1. Data protection responsibilities

 6. Direct Marketing

-6.1 We may use your personal data to market to you, in particular your profile and enquiry data, where you have provided your express consent.
-To view or update your preferences, click the “email preferences” link at the bottom of any of our emails or contact [email protected]
+6.1 We, Confluence, and both companies’ affiliates and subsidiariesour ultimate holding company and our EU/EEA and non-EU/EEA affiliates, may use your personal data to market to you, in particular your profile and enquiry data, where you have provided your express consent.
+To view or update your preferences, click the “email preferences” link at the bottom of any of our emails or contact [email protected].

 6.2 Our direct marketing may include information about: